weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 To use generative search, the appropriate `generative-xxx` module must be:
 - Enabled in Weaviate, and
-- Specified in the class definition.
+- Specified in the collection definition.

 Each module is tied to a specific group of LLMs, such as `generative-cohere` for Cohere models, `generative-openai` for OpenAI models and `generative-palm` for PaLM and Gemini models.